rsksmart/rif-relay-contracts/Readme.md

 Once the smart contracts are deployed, tokens must be individually allowed to be able to work with the RIF Relay system.
 There are some helpful commands for this:

-1. To allow a specific token, run `npm run allowTokens <TOKEN_ADDRESSES> <NETWORK_NAME>` where:
+1. To allow a specific token, run `npm run allow-tokens <NETWORK_NAME> <TOKEN_ADDRESSES>` where:
     - `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be allowed on the available verifiers
-    - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `truffle.js` file (default value is `regtest`) **important!
+    - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `hardhat.config.ts` file (default value is `hardhat`) **important!
 This should be the same network name as the one used to deploy the contracts**
-2. To query allowed tokens run `npm run allowedTokens <NETWORK_NAME>`.
+2. To query allowed tokens run `npm run allowed-tokens <NETWORK_NAME>`.
 This will display them on the console.

-### TestToken Minting
+### UtilToken Minting

-Once the smart contracts are deployed, [TestToken](./contracts/test/tokens/TestToken.sol)s can be minted and transferred by using the related script:
+Once the smart contracts are deployed, [UtilToken](./contracts/utils/UtilToken.sol)s can be minted and transferred by using the related script:
 ```bash
 npx truffle exec --network <network_name> tasks/mint.js --tokenReceiver <0xabc123> --amount <amount_in_wei>
 ```